yktoo/yktoo.com/content/blog/posts/0644/index.en.md

 series: music
 ---

 Friday!
-This fourteenth edition of {{< a "/series/music" "Musicellaneous" >}} presents a little known yet extremely professional German collective with the funky name {{< a "http://www.7for4.de/" "7for4" >}}.
+This fourteenth edition of [Musicellaneous](/series/music) presents a little known yet extremely professional German collective with the funky name [7for4](http://www.7for4.de/).

 **7for4** was founded back in **1999** by the guitarist and the band's frontman {{< fl "Wolfgang Zenk" >}}.
 It has released *only* four albums to date.